You are here

 Other performing highlights include playing for Jiang Zemin, the President of China, in Calgary; playing in recital at The Corcoran Gallery in Washington, D.C.; being featured in a national CBC radio broadcast as part of the Mount Royal College 90th Anniversary Series; and performing a hip-hop arrangement of Vivaldi’s A-minor Cello Concerto with members of the Boston University Orchestra.
 He was featured in Canada’s National Post newspaper as a “Leader of Tomorrow.”

-Tao Ni was previously a member of the Cincinnati Symphony Orchestra.
-In March 2012 he became Associate Principal Cello of the Los Angeles Philharmonic.
+Tao Ni was previously a member of the Cincinnati Symphony Orchestra, and joined the Los Angeles Philharmonic in March 2012.